About the Children and Young People as Social Actors research

 Margaret McKenzie's research interests include supervised contact services; family group conferences and child protection; family social work practices; social work theory and method; social work research and evaluation.

 Kate is an early childhood teacher and PhD student at the University of Otago College of Education.
 Her thesis is on sensory environments in early childhood settings and how they afford the active participation and learning of autistic children, as well as the realisation of powerful learning identities and mana.
-Her supervisors are Dr Michael Gaffney and Dr Alex Gunn.
+Her supervisors are Dr Michael Gaffney and Professor Alex Gunn.
 In addition to ECE, inclusive education, disability studies and childhood studies, Kate's research interests include parenting and families, affective teaching and learning approaches, education and disability policy, and inclusive teacher education.

 My research portfolio is interdisciplinary with contributions to education, youth studies, qualitative research, and geography education.
 My current research focuses on youth identities, post-school transitions and creative methodologies for researching with young people.
 My book (with Jane Higgins & Judith Sligo, 2012) Children of Rogernomics: A neoliberal generation leaves school connects the stories of young people with the wider social and economic story of NZ during the last three decades.
 I am currently developing another strand of teaching and research with a new postgraduate course Writing for publication in the Social Sciences which I introduced in 2015.